-Based upon our current expectations, we believe that our existing capital resources will enable us to continue planned operations into the third quarter of 2006.
+On August 2, 2006, we entered into a loan arrangement with our principal stockholder to borrow up to a total of \$150.0 million in one or more advances at any time through August 2, 2007 should our cash balance fall below its projected cash requirements for the subsequent three months, provided that each advance be no less than \$50.0 million.
+We borrowed \$50.0 million under the loan arrangement on August 2, 2006.
+We believe that this loan arrangement with our principal stockholder will enable us to continue funding operations through the second quarter of 2007.
 However, we cannot assure you that our plans will not change or that changed circumstances will not result in the depletion of our capital resources more rapidly than we currently anticipate.
 Accordingly, we expect that we will need to raise additional capital, either through the sale of equity and/or debt securities, a strategic business collaboration or the establishment of other funding facilities, in order to continue the development and commercialization of our Technosphere Insulin System and other product candidates and to support our other ongoing activities.
 The amount of additional funds we need will depend on a number of factors, including: